SGR-PlatOn/PlatOn/README.md

 🎯 Main Objective
 Replace paper-based ordering and provide a real-time interactive floor plan to:

-- Reduce ordering errors by 50%.
+- Reduce ordering errors

-- Increase customer satisfaction by 20%.
+- Increase customer satisfaction

 ⚙️ Architecture & Technologies
 The project is built on the MVC (Model-View-Controller) pattern to ensure maintainability and scalability.